 But the good news is, we can create NEW habits!
 And when those new habits are contrary to those old, bad habits – the new habits will win if we work at it long enough.

 The first thing to do is identify your main areas of clutter in your home.
 All households will have their own clutter hot-spots because we all have unique behavior patterns.

 Some popular clutter hot-spots are mail areas, laundry room items, bathroom counters, desks, and the kid’s play areas.

 Choose one hot-spot that’s giving you the biggest headache and focus on that area this month only.
 I know that seems like a lot of time for one area, but you’d be surprised how many bad habits from several people can be contributing to the clutter problem in this one area!

-We want to have enough time to identify those bad habits and form new ones without having too many new habits being formed at the same time and derailing your progress.
+We want to have enough time to identify those bad habits and form new homemaking habits without having too many new habits being formed at the same time and derailing your progress.